 Dan Salt leased the south end of the building, drained the pool, and installed a ring platform and bleachers seating 2,000 people around the empty pool.
 Thereafter it offered boxing cards in the fall and winter seasons, due to the lack of in-door air-conditioning enjoyed today and the popularity of baseball during the spring and summer.
 It was also a roller-skating venue in the winter.
-Today it is known as "Cristalla," and retains the eastern and northern facades of the original building (as shown in the photo herein).
+By 1920 the venue was controlled by the Metropolitan Building Company, at a time when Seattle boxing had "hit a snag."
+27